eddiedunn/pywhisper-dictation/README.md

 # PyWhisper-Dictation

-Simple Python Tkinter GUI App using whisper from OpenAI (https://github.com/openai/whisper) to record and transcribe speech audio in 99 languages.
+Simple Python Tkinter application using whisper from OpenAI (https://github.com/openai/whisper) to record and transcribe speech audio in 99 languages.

 You can control the application using both the graphical user interface (GUI) and keyboard shortcuts.